 End Human Trafficking

-Reports of human trafficking have increased steadily in Georgia and nationwide over the past 10 years.
+Reports of human trafficking have increased steadily in Georgia and nationwide over the past decade.

-Chris supports several steps to eliminating this modern-day slavery: education, legislation, and restoration.
+In addition to standing shoulder-to-shoulder with law enforcement on the front lines of this fight, Chris supports several steps to eliminate this modern-day slavery: education, legislation, and restoration.

-“I have a 12-year-old daughter and a stepdaughter who’s in college, so this issue hits home for me.
+“I have a 14-year-old daughter and a stepdaughter who’s in college, so this issue hits home for me.
 We cannot stop until this horrific crime is brought to an end.”